Cornelis van Quaelberg

 Cornelis van Quaelberg, also written as van Quaelbergen or van Quaalberg (c.1623 – 3 February 1687) was the third commander of the Dutch Cape Colony from 1666 to 1668.

 Career

 Van Quaelberg began his career in the service of the Dutch East India Company in 1639 when he was appointed as assistant to the Coromandel Coast.
 He was promoted Junior merchant in 1644, merchant in 1647 and senior merchant in 1650.
 In this capacity he was appointed head of Masulipatam, India, in 1652.
 In 1666 he was appointed as Commander of the Cape Colony where he landed at Table Bay on 25 August 1666 and assumed duty two days later.
-As the Netherlands and England was at war at this time, not much happened during his tenure, except for some additions to the Castle.
+As the Dutch Republic and England were at war at this time, not much happened during his tenure, except for some additions to the Castle.